tolien/spaceapps-bob/README.md

 	- also adding new data on airports
 		- how many aircraft can be sitting at an airport?
 		- how many aircraft can take off at once?
+- authentiation
+	- some features would be better if they required authentication (deleting airports, for instance)
+	- we did start setting up Devise, but disabled it because ALL the tests failed

 [1]: http://spaceappschallenge.org/challenge/no-delays-air-traffic-management/